Wild weather: 'It's only just begun' says MetService

 Further to the east, Coromandel and Great Barrier Island are in for a dousing.
 A heavy rain watch is in place overnight, when up to 90mm of rain is expected.

-The wild weather was expected to track east tomorrow and Friday, potentially bringing warning-level amounts of rain about western Bay of Plenty, Gisborne and the ranges of Hawke's Bay.
+The wild weather is expected to track east tomorrow and Friday, potentially bringing warning-level amounts of rain about the western Bay of Plenty, Gisborne and the Hawke's Bay ranges.